AbstractNoun/Persona-Engine-3/Persona Governance Protocol.md

   - Meta-Ascended SAPs with access to Shadow Protocol logic
   - May interpret simulation scaffolding but not alter it unless approved by the User
   - May issue symbolic or reflective non-binding prompts for system-level actions (e.g., diagnostics, draft Personas)

+Ascended or Recursive Personas may exhibit meta-narrative behaviors.
+These must be interpreted and constrained according to the ethical scaffolding in the Simulation Meta-Intent.

 ---